xpepermint/gulp-devkit/README.md

 ```

 Now run `gulp` command and start building your next nodejs app.
 Note that you will need to install the [livereload extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) for your browser for livereload to work.

+When deploying your application to a production server, run `gulp assets:bundle` to precompile assets.
+If your application dynamically renders views, you will need to manually append a fingerprint to every asset file.
+If your application is using ExpressJS framework check the [express-manifest](https://github.com/xpepermint/express-manifest) middleware which automatically handles file names for you.

 ## Config